 A business intelligence tool

-Business intelligence, or BI, involves organizing and presenting data so that analysts can…well, analyze it.
+Business intelligence, or BI, involves organizing and presenting data so that analysts can…well, analyze them.
 Typically descriptive, BI focuses on getting and presenting past and current data.
-Business intelligence tools collect raw data from multiple databases, organize it, and present it in formats people can understand.
+Business intelligence tools collect raw data from multiple databases, organize them, and present them in formats people can understand.

 Your company probably uses a number of different systems, each with its own database (i.e., finance, marketing, human resources).
 There’s no way to see your entire organization all at once.

-Business intelligence tools can sit in the middle of these different systems, collating, sorting, and presenting the data so you can access it in one place.
+Business intelligence tools can sit in the middle of these different systems, collating, sorting, and presenting the data so you can access them in one place.
 They do that through: